Pakistan says it downed 2 Indian warplanes, captured pilot

 She said the limited objective of India’s pre-emptive strike inside Pakistan on a terrorist training camp Tuesday was to act decisively against the terrorist infrastructure of Jaish-e-Mohammad group, to pre-empt another terror attack in India.

-Tension have increased between Pakistan and India since Jaish-e-Mohammad claimed responsibility for the Feb.
-14 suicide bombing of a convoy of India’s paramilitary forces in the Indian portion of Kashmir that killed 40 soldiers.
+The tension between Pakistan and India erupted after Jaish-e-Mohammad claimed responsibility for the Feb.
+14 suicide bombing of a convoy of India’s paramilitary forces in the Indian portion of Kashmir that killed 40 Indian troops.

 Pakistan has said it was not involved in the attack and was ready to help New Delhi in the investigations.